Charging Electric Cars with Solar Panels

 How much do solar panels cost?

-Like electric vehicles, solar panel prices have also been getting lower over the years.
+Like electric cars, solar panel prices have also been getting lower over the years.
 Compared to 2010, solar panels are now 60% cheaper and are likely to cost between £5,000 and £6,000 for the average UK home.
 However a smaller 1kW system can be as low as £1,840.

 Find out how much you can expect to pay with our guide: How Much Does it Cost to Install Solar Panels?